GoogleCloudPlatform/healthcare/datathon/nusdatathon18/tutorials/bigquery_ui.md

 SELECT
   subject_id
 FROM
-  `datathon-datasets.mimic_demo.icustays`
+  `physionet-data.mimic_demo.icustays`
 LIMIT 10
 ```

-`datathon-datasets.mimic_demo.icustays` specifies the table we are querying, where `datathon-datasets` is the project that hosts the datasets, `mimic_demo` is the name of the dataset, and `icustays` is the table name.
+`physionet-data.mimic_demo.icustays` specifies the table we are querying, where `physionet-data` is the project that hosts the datasets, `mimic_demo` is the name of the dataset, and `icustays` is the table name.
 Backticks (`) are used as there is a non-standard character (-) in the project name.
 If the dataset resides in the same project, you can safely omit the project name, e.g. `my-project.my_dataset.my_table` can be written as `my_dataset.my_table` instead.

 ### SQL Dialect